USAFA-ECE/ece281-book/_sources/ICE/ICE2.md

 You will provide a live demo to your instructor or provide proof of functionality to receive credit (Due Lesson 8).
-You must also turn in the files you used through Git.
+You must also turn in the files you used through Git + Gradescope.

 Your instructor will be able to view your ICE2 folder through Git.
 The folder will contain at least the
 following: